 Have you ever tried a beer cocktail?

 A shandy is a beer-based cocktail that is surprisingly tasty!
-A British shandy is typically a light beer mixed with a lemon-lime drink.
+A British shandy is typically a lighter beer mixed with a lemon-lime drink.
 The idea of a shandy was first created by Franz Kugler.
 He was a bartender in Munich.
 After a bicycle race in 1922, his tavern was overrun with thirsty cyclists, so he cut his beer with lemonade and soda so they didn’t run out.

 Our version is a little different.
 We made our honey shandy with pomegranate juice for a rich sweet-tart flavor, but feel free to switch it up!
 It’s just fruity and sweet enough, so it fits in well with any item on your holiday menu.
 A lighter beer works best in this recipe, otherwise, the flavor can be too heavy and bitter and won’t blend well with the juice.